wavemotion-dave/DracoDS/README.md

 Features :
 -----------------------
-* Tandy CoCo 2 support with 32K of RAM and 64K of RAM.
+* Tandy CoCo 2 support with 32K and 64K of RAM.
 Running at 60Hz NTSC.
-* Dragon 32/64 support with 32K or 64K of RAM running at the 50Hz PAL speed.
+* Dragon 32/64 support with 32K and 64K of RAM.
+Running at the 50Hz PAL speed.
 * Cassette (.cas) support for both the Dragon and Tandy emulated machines.
 * Cartridge (.ccc or .rom) support for the Tandy emulated machine.
 * Disk (.dsk) support for the Tandy emulated machine.
 Standard single-sided 160K (35 track) or 180K (40 track) disks only.
 * Save/Load Game State (one slot).
-* Artifacting support to 4-color high-rez mode.
+* Artifacting support to 4-color high-rez mode (and the ability to swap BLUE/ORANGE on a per-game basis).
 * LCD Screen Swap (press and hold L+R+X during gameplay).
 * LCD Screen snapshot - (press and hold L+R+Y during gameplay and the .png file will be written to the SD card).
 * Virtual keyboard stylized to the machine you've picked (there is a default global machine and you can override on a per-game basis)